noaione/yuusha-shoukan-ln/sources/v13/chapter1.md

 As if responding to my thoughts, the white trajectory that was released from my hand sharply burst forth and successfully caught its target.

-...Well, even with all the bullsh\*t I said, I’m actually just playing target practice...
+...Well, even with all the bullshit I said, I’m actually just playing target practice...

 [Congratulations!
 You have scored five points and will receive a stamp.]